-Let’s be honest, the festive season is expensive AF.
+Let’s be honest, being a student is expensive AF.
 Your purse is empty, your cupboards are bare, and your wardrobe is screaming out for a refresh.
 Luckily, it’s not too long ‘til the next instalment of your student loan hits your account (finally)!
 Here’s our actually useful guide to being a baller on a budget…

 There are two golden rules when it comes to shopping on a student budget: